LARRC/home/protests-activism.md

 - Fact sheet: <a href="">198 methods of nonviolent action</a>

+- Optional readings:
-- Optional: <a href="">As big corporations say ‘black lives matter,’ their track records raise skepticism</a> (Washington Post, 6 pages)
+  - <a href="">As big corporations say ‘black lives matter,’ their track records raise skepticism</a> (Washington Post, 6 pages)

-- Optional: <a href="">George Floyd protests: Why people are taking a stand
+  - <a href="">George Floyd protests: Why people are taking a stand
 </a> (long article but offers many perspectives from protestors)

 - <a href=""></a>